 JSF - Life Cycle

-JSF application lifecycle consist of six phases which are as follows
+JSF application life cycle consists of six phases which are as follows −

 The six phases show the order in which JSF processes a form.
 The list shows the phases in their likely order of execution with event processing at each phase.

 JSF begins the restore view phase as soon as a link or a button is clicked and JSF receives a request.

 During this phase, JSF builds the view, wires event handlers and validators to UI components and saves the view in the FacesContext instance.
 The FacesContext instance will now contain all the information required to process a request.

 Phase 2: Apply request values